BUSINESS ENERGY

 How to switch small and micro business energy suppliers

 If you're a small or micro business owner looking to switch suppliers, get in touch with the team at Bionic a couple of months before your existing contract expires.
-As a rule of thumb, start comparing as soon as your current supplier gets in touch with a renewal offer.
+As a rule of thumb, start collecting quotes as soon as your current supplier gets in touch with a renewal offer.

 MoneySuperMarket has teamed with Bionic to make sure you benefit from their years of helping business owners find the best small and micro business energy rates.